 What Factors Affect a Battery’s Life Span?

-There are a few factors that can influence the overall life span of your car battery.
-Being aware of these is essential to staying on top of regular car maintenance and ensuring you get the most out of your battery.
+A few factors can influence the overall life span of your car battery.
+Being aware of these is essential to maintaining regular car maintenance and ensuring you get the most out of your battery.

 Climate Conditions

-Extreme temperatures can put a strain on your car battery.
-High temperatures accelerate the battery’s chemical reactions, ultimately leading to faster deterioration.
+Extreme temperatures can strain your car battery.
+High temperatures accelerate the battery’s chemical reactions, leading to faster deterioration.
 Conversely, frigid temperatures reduce the battery’s ability to generate power, making it harder to start the engine.

 Driving Habits